kshlm/kshlm.in/content/about/this-site.md

 [Let's Encrypt](https://letsencrypt.org/) is used to obtain the TLS certificates for kshlm.in and blog.kshlm.in.
 Let's Encrypt provides free and automated TLS certificates using the [ACME protocol](https://github.com/letsencrypt/acme-spec).

-When visiting kshlm.in, content might be served from Cloudflare's CDN servers with Cloudflare SNI certificate (see note in [Cloudflare]({{#relref "cloudflare"}})).
+When visiting kshlm.in, content might be served from Cloudflare's CDN servers with Cloudflare SNI certificate (see note in \[Cloudflare\]({{#relref "cloudflare"}})).
 The Let's Encrypt certificate is used to ensure that Cloudflare's Full SSL (Strict) option works correctly.

 ### Scaleway

 [Scaleway](https://www.scaleway.com/) is a cloud provider offering bare-metal (and virtual), SSD backed, ARM and X86 servers.
-The site is currently hosted on a VC1 virtual X86 server.
+The site is currently hosted on a Start1-S virtual X86 server.